 Gas-assisted injection molding

-Gas-assisted injection molding (GAIM) is a specialized injection molding process that utilizes compressed gas to assist in the formation of hollow sections or complex geometries within plastic parts.
-In this process, after the initial injection of molten plastic into the mold cavity, a controlled amount of inert gas (typically nitrogen) is injected into the center of the plastic melt, displacing the molten plastic and forming a hollow section or channel.
+Gas-assisted injection molding (GAIM) uses compressed gas, typically nitrogen, to assist in forming hollow sections or complex geometries within plastic parts.
+After the initial molten plastic injection into the mold cavity, gas is injected into the center, displacing the plastic and creating hollow sections or channels.

-Gas-assisted injection molding allows for the creation of hollow sections or channels within plastic parts, reducing material usage and weight while maintaining structural integrity.
-However, implementing gas-assisted injection molding requires specialized equipment, tooling, and process optimization, leading to higher upfront costs compared to conventional injection molding methods.
+GAIM reduces material usage and weight while maintaining structural integrity.
+However, it requires specialized equipment and tooling, leading to higher upfront costs than conventional methods.

 Learn more about the gas-assisted injection molding: Gas Assisted Injection Molding: Techniques and Applications